-To be eligible for residency students must successfully complete all requirements for their BHA, this includes minors; have a 2.25 major BHA) GPA, and no grade lower than "C" in major (HA) courses.
+To be eligible for residency students must successfully complete all requirements for their MHAwith a 3.0 GPA, and no grade lower than "C" in HA courses.

 Students must follow the instructions in the Residency Manual.
-In addition, students must submit a resume and cover letter to the Field Placement Coordinator (FPC) via CANVAS.
+In addition, students must submita resume and cover letter to the Field Placement Coordinator (FPC) via the learning management systems (LMS: TRACS or Canvas).
 After this, students will schedule an appointment with the FPC their facility options.
-Students must then complete the residency pre-placement forms via CANVAS.
+Students must then complete the residency pre- placement forms.

 Students will then schedule a meeting with a potential preceptor, ensuring that they email their resume and cover letter to the preceptor.
-After meeting with the preceptor (and sending a thank you note after the meeting) students will submit a completed Resident Placement Form via CANVAS prior to the end of the semester.
+After meeting with the preceptor (and sending a thankyou note after the meeting) students will submit a completed Resident Placement Form prior to the end of the semester.

-Prior to registering for field placement, the following items must be tuned in to the FPC:
+Prior to registering for field placement, the following items must be turned in to the FPC:

+- Health Forms

+- Money order for professional liability insurance

-- Health Forms (Immunizations) - Background check
+- Background check

-Students begin residency on the first day of class for the semester in which they are completing HA 4848.
-Students will submit a project proposal, their first weekly report, and their first-time sheet with Activity Log via CANVAS, as per Residency Manual guidelines.
+Students begin residency on the first day of class for the semester in which they are completing HA 5840.
+Students will submit a project proposal, their first weekly report, and their first-time sheetwith Activity Log via LMS, as per Residency Manual guidelines.
 Lastly, students will complete required hours of residency and submit final draft of project notebook to the FPC by last class day of semester.